Breaking down visibility into simple, bold moves.

 Boldness is more valuable than frequency

 If you struggle with visibility and find yourself hiding out, you’re totally normal.
 Most service-preneurs aren’t comfortable in the spotlight.
-You might be feeling this especially because you have to really put yourself in your brand and that’s not what you signed up for initially.
-Helping others doesn’t equate to sharing everything about you.
+You might be feeling this especially because you have to put yourself in your brand and that’s not what you signed up for initially.
+Helping others doesn’t always equate to sharing everything about you.
 So you find yourself in a holding pattern.

-1) Bold message
+1) A brave message

 Being willing to speak truthfully, say what you stand for and say what you stand against is a huge part of your value proposition.
 When you’re trying to sell your service, a program or training all lead by you, you have to be REALLY YOU.
 Since they have to know, like and trust you in order to buy from you, you’ve got to share the substance.
 The real opinions you have going on inside.